-Personalized learning is at the heart of the new curriculum, which will help students learn by exploring their interests and passions.
+Personalized learning is at the heart of the redesigned curriculum, which will help students learn by exploring their interests and passions.

 The curriculum is designed to give students a core competency skill-set that will prepare them for the next big steps in their lives, such as post-secondary education and entering the workforce.
 This core competency skill-set is in the following areas:

-Teachers will also be given more time and flexibility to explore areas and current topics that are of most interest to students.
+Teachers are given more time and flexibility to explore areas and current topics that are of most interest to students.

-Core foundational skills will be balanced with learning higher-level conceptual thinking.
+Core foundational skills are balanced with learning higher-level conceptual thinking skills.

-Aboriginal perspectives and content will be integrated into every subject in the new curriculum.
+Aboriginal perspectives and content will be integrated into every subject in the redesigned curriculum.

 Another key component is career education, which is designed to help students from kindergarten to Grade 12 learn how to effectively manage their life journey towards several possible preferred futures.